 Sections 1471 through 1474 of the Internal Revenue Code (commonly known as "FATCA") generally impose withholding of 30% on "withholdable payments" to certain foreign entities (including financial intermediaries), unless certain information reporting, diligence and other requirements have been satisfied.
 For this purpose, withholdable payments include U.S.-source interest and gross proceeds (including principal payments) from the sale or other disposition of property that can produce U.S.-source interest.
-Payments on the certificates, other than payments in respect of any sales or other dispositions of property occurring before January 1, 2019, will be treated as withholdable payments.
+However, on December 13, 2018, the IRS released proposed regulations which, if finalized, would eliminate FATCA withholding on gross proceeds from the sale or other disposition of debt instruments.
+The IRS will permit taxpayers to rely on this aspect of the proposed regulations until final regulations are issued.
+Accordingly, payments on the certificates, other than payments in respect of any sales or other dispositions of property, will be treated as withholdable payments.
 To receive the benefit of an exemption from FATCA withholding tax, you must provide to the withholding agent a properly completed Form W-8BEN or W-8BEN-E or other applicable form evidencing such exemption.
 Non-U.S. Persons should consult their own tax advisors regarding the potential application and impact of this legislation based on their particular circumstances.